n1ghtmare/n1ghtmare.github.io/_posts/2020-09-28-deploying-a-dockerized-aspnet-core-app-using-a-postgresql-db-to-heroku.md

 }
 ```

-Now my application will use the connection string from the Environment variable when deployed to production.
+Now, my application will use the connection string from the Environment variable when deployed to production.

-At this point I thought everything is good, deployed, tested and became dissapointed by the big fat error on production.
+At this point, I thought everything is good, deployed, tested and became dissapointed by the big fat error on production.
 Turns out that Heroku assigns a port for your container to run on dynamically (remember the Heroku Platform variables mentioned earlier).

 I proceeded by changing my web host builder to read the `$PORT` environment variable on production, as follows: